Skip to Content

 When is the best time to go on exchange?

-For Undergraduate students, the best time to go on exchange is during the second or third year of your Massey degree programme.
-Students who want go on exchange in their final year should check that they will be able to meet Massey's requirements for completing their degree and all major/minor requirements (e.g. students may be required to complete 30 x 300-level credits in their major at Massey, or 60 credits of their final year if enrolled in an Honours programme).
+For undergraduate students, the best time to go on exchange is during the second or third year of your programme.
+Students who want go on exchange in their final year should check that they will be able to meet Massey's requirements for completing their degree and all major/minor requirements (e.g. students are usually required to complete 30 x 300-level credits in their major at Massey, or 60 credits of their final year if enrolled in an Honours programme).

-Postgraduate students can apply to go on exchange for a maximum of one quarter (25 percent) of their degree, which is usually one semester.
-Postgraduate students are not able to undertake research while on exchange, but should study internally taught papers at the host university.
+Postgraduate students can apply to go on exchange for a maximum of one-quarter (25 percent) of their degree, which is usually one semester.
+Postgraduate students are not able to undertake research while on exchange, but should study internally taught courses at the host university.
 This usually means it is best to go on exchange during the first year of a postgraduate programme.